 “A powerful story about the tenuous place where the human & animal worlds meet.
 Rooted in French mythology, with gorgeous botanical imagery and timely messages about the importance of working together for the common good.” ~ Kate Albus, author of A Place to Hang the Moon

-I acknowledge the support of the Canada Council for the Arts in the writing and polishing of book two.
+I acknowledge the support of the Canada Council for the Arts in the writing and polishing of this book.
 To learn more about their work, visit http://www.canadacouncil.ca